 Whenever you interact with the Services (whether via a browser, an application, or otherwise), we automatically receive and record information from your browser.
 Other information collected automatically may include your IP address, the type of browser or application you are using to access the Services, and the identity of the Services page or feature you are requesting.
 We may use IP addresses to analyze trends, administer the Services, and gather broad demographic data for aggregate use.
 We may also collect information regarding the device(s) you use to access or use the Services.

 All modern browsers allow you to change your cookie settings.
 You can usually find these settings in the Options or Preferences menu of your browser.
 To understand these settings, the following links may be helpful, or you can use the Help option in your browser for more details.

-If you are primarily concerned about third party cookies generated by advertisers, you can turn these off by going to the Your Online Choices or by visiting the Network Advertising Initiative’s Opt-out page, where you can control third-party online advertising.
+If you are primarily concerned about third party cookies generated by advertisers, you can turn these off by visiting the Network Advertising Initiative’s Opt-out page, where you can control third-party online advertising.
 Please note that there are many more networks listed on this site than those that we use on our site.
 If you would like to find out more about cookies and their use on the Internet, you may find the following links useful:

 Please note that if you disable your web browser’s ability to accept cookies, you will be able to navigate the Services, but you may not be able to successfully use all of the features of the Services.